 Assistance dogs

-Assistance dogs, when accompanied by a disabled person, are entitled to access areas that a dog would not normally be allowed e.g. public transport, supermarkets, restaurants, national parks etc. Assistance dogs may be refused entry to hospital intensive care units and food preparation areas.
+Assistance dogs, when accompanied by a person living with a disability, are entitled to access areas that a dog would not normally be allowed e.g. public transport, supermarkets, restaurants, national parks etc. Assistance dogs may be refused entry to hospital intensive care units and food preparation areas.

 If you believe you meet the criteria set out in the above policy, an application can be forwarded to the Dog and Cat Management Board via email or by post to GPO Box 1047, Adelaide 5001.

 If it is determined you meet the application criteria, a Public Access Test will be arranged.
-This will be at your cost with the board's approved assessor.
+This will be at the applicant's cost with the Board's approved assessor, held at a location determined by the assessor.

-2) Assistance dog as defined in the Disability Discrimination Act 1992 (Cth) (DDA) section 9(c)
+Assistance dog as defined in the Disability Discrimination Act 1992 (Cth) Section 9(c)

 “is trained to assist a person with a disability to alleviate the effect of the disability and to meet standards of hygiene and behaviour that are appropriate for an animal in a public place”.